Maykid24/Homebrew_Campaign/Main_Campaign/Campaign_Ideas/Campaign_Session_Notes/Session_14.md

 - 1 chest
     - Maginfying Glass
+    - Scroll
 - Stack of papers
     - Relates to different sections of the world of where they attacked, how to attack
     - Hideout bases
         - Land of Coal
         - Triplet Islands
         - Mordeau Dynasty

+- Time travels slow in the land of secrets
+    - 1 Hour is 1 week